Travelling while pregnant can be one of the most rewarding experiences of your life.

 Ideal for travelling anytime, but especially when pregnant, these amazing inventions have an in-built filter that removes 99.9% of bacteria and microorganisms from any fresh water, so they great no matter whether you’re hiking, lying on the beach or city sightseeing.

 Airport Tip: Keep your bottle empty for security and refill it once you’re through.
-Most major UK airports now have free water refill stations.
+Most major UK airports now have free water refill stations and you’ll definitely want to stay hydrated in-fight.

 Anti-Nausea and Motion Sickness Aids